 scol-mann, m.n: one who attends a school, a scholar; one who belongs to a band, a follower, client.
 (SHOL-mahn)

 ge-cȳðan, wk.v: to make known, tell, relate, proclaim, announce, inform. (yeh-CUTH-ahn)

-This week’s Wordhord Wednesday post concerns a sea-ready funeral ship.
-Listen and read on Patreon.
+This week’s Wordhord Wednesday post is on commands, tithes, and tenths.
+Read it on Patreon.

 Today’s word comes from goldgifa Colleen.
 Find out more about Goldgifa Week on Patreon.